forkwhilefork/olaris-rename/README.md

       Format used to rename movies. (default "{n}/{n} ({y}) {r}") -min-file-size string
-      Minimal file size in MB for olaris-rename to consider a file valid to be processed. (default "120") -music-folder string
+      Minimal file size in MB for olaris-rename to consider a file valid to be processed. (default "120") -recursive
-    	Folder where music should be placed (default "$HOME/media-olaris/Music") -recursive
     	Scan folders inside of other folders.
   -series-folder string